 I have a very busy job and cannot make the time to do a regular workshift?
 Can I still join the food co-op?

 *As a principle, all adult household members are required to work.
-We recognize that in this day and age - especially in New York - everybody has busy lives.
+We recognize that in this day and age - especially in New York - everyone has busy lives.
 However, we can only provide members with products at a lower price than elsewhere because of the lower expenses that member workers allow us to achieve.
 Once we open a storefront, shifts will be available evenings and weekends and we will also have jobs that you can do at home (such as answering questions on our website!).
-We currently need workers to fill in at bi-weekly food distributions, cover outreach events and work from home.
-We will try hard to work with you to find a way for you to contribute your fair share.
+We currently need workers to fill in at bi-weekly food markets, cover outreach events and work from home.
+We will too our best to find a way for you to contribute your fair share.